-7.5 Cross Over Between Trial Treatments/Additional Treatments
+7.4 Cross Over Between Trial Treatments/Additional Treatments

-The NERVES trial protocol will only allocate initial treatment for acute sciatica, either TFESI or microdiscectomy.
-During the course of follow up participants may require further intervention for acute sciatica as per routine NHS practice.
-Further clinical intervention will be permitted for trial participants without the patient having to withdraw from the trial.
-If a patient receives additional treatment information on the type of intervention (e.g., TFESI or surgery), the details of the treatment received and the reason will be collected.
-It is also possible for patients to crossover prior to receiving their initial treatment allocation without withdrawing from the trial.
+The NERVES trial protocol will only allocate initial treatment for sciatica, either TFESI or microdiscectomy.
+During the course of follow up participants may require further intervention for sciatica as per routine NHS practice.
+Further clinical intervention is permitted for trial participants without the patient having to withdraw from the trial.

+If a patient receives additional treatment information on the type of intervention (e.g., TFESI or surgery), the details of the treatment received and the reason will be collected and the patient should stay in the trial.

+Trial participants are able to crossover prior to receiving their initial treatment allocation without withdrawing from the trial e.g., if they become unsuitable for the treatment they are initially randomised to.
 This should be recorded on the treatment CRF with the reason for crossover indicated.

-7.6 Accountability and Assessment of Compliance for Study Treatment/s
+7.5 Accountability and Assessment of Compliance for Study Treatment/s

-7.6.1 Accountability
+7.5.1 Accountability